-2. Medium risk
+4.2 Medium risk

 Workers in the medium-risk category can potentially receive doses greater than 1 mSv per year, but less than 5 mSv per year.
-A more detailed radiation protection program is needed for this category and each worker involved in the handling and transport of the packages should be trained on the program.
+A more detailed radiation protection program is needed for this category, and each worker involved in the handling and transport of the packages should be trained in the program.

-3. High risk
+4.3 High risk

 Workers in the high-risk category have the potential to receive 5 mSv or more per year, but may not exceed limits specified in the Radiation Protection Regulations.
 A detailed radiation protection program is recommended for this category.
-Each worker involved in the handling and transport of the packages should be trained on the program.
+Each worker involved in the handling and transport of the packages should be trained in the program.